 - If staff or pupils discover unsuitable sites, the URL (address), time, date and content must be reported to the Head teacher.
+Pupils can also access the Hectare safe button to block content that upsets them.
 Staff are then informed to assess the situation. - The school will ensure that the use of Internet derived materials by staff and pupils complies with copyright law. - Pupils will be taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Pupils will be taught how to remain vigilant online, including with online home learning activities.